tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 	NextPage = PageBase.LoadIndexPage(CurrentDriver, Settings.CurrentSettings.BaseUrl);
 }
 ```
 The class definition for FeatureBase above includes a CurrentPage property that we use to store and retrieve the page object associated with the browsers current page.
-To improve readability a little, I&#8217;ve created the NextPage property, which is simply a setter for the CurrentPage one.
+To improve readability a little, I've created the NextPage property, which is simply a setter for the CurrentPage one.

 ### And I select a genre from the left